Automotive Technology Studies (Mechanical)

 Contribution to the VCE and VCAL

 Students who complete the Certificate II in Automotive Technology will be eligible for up to four units credit towards their VCE: up to two units at Unit 1–2 and a Unit 3–4 VCE sequence.
-Students who receive a Unit 3–4 sequence will be eligible for a 10% increment towards their ATAR as a fifth or sixth subject.
+Students who receive a Unit 3–4 sequence will be eligible for a 10% increment towards their ATAR calculated using 10% of the lowest study score of the primary four.

 Further information on the increment process can be found on the VCAA website: http://www.vcaa.vic.edu.au/vet/general/recognition/vetcredit.html